Thermodynamics and the Joule-Thomson expansion of dilaton black holes in 2+1 dimensions: Conclusion

-Reverse Isoperimetric Inequality is satisfied for certain values of the parameters in the theory.
-This behavior is unlike the charged BTZ black hole where the Reverse Isoperimetric Inequality is violated. \\
+The Reverse Isoperimetric Inequality has been analyzed for charged black holes in 2+1 dimensions, including the presence of a dilaton field.
+Unlike other cases such as the charged BTZ black hole, the inclusion of the dilaton allows the inequality to be fulfilled for certain values of the integration parameter $\beta$.
+Parameter ranges where ${\cal{R}} < 1$ are also identified, showing that superentropic situations can occur even with dilaton.
+Thermodynamic stability reveals that in these cases $C_P$ transitions between positive and negative values while $C_V$ remains zero, indicating parameter-dependent instabilities.
+This shows that the relationship between the thermodynamic volume and the horizon area is sensitive to the values of the physical parameters and the inclusion of additional fields in the black hole geometry.

+In this paper, the main focus has been on thermodynamics in the canonical ensemble where charge $Q$ was fixed.
+We also have studied the thermodynamical behavior in the grand canonical ensemble in section 8 to understand if there are HP transitions: here, we fix the potential $\Phi$.
+What we observed was quite interesting: while the charged BTZ black hole had a HP transitions, dilaton black hole had HP transitions only for $N = 6/5$.
+For all the other values of $N$ that we have studied in this paper ($N = 1, 2/3, 6/7$) HP transitions were absent.
+Also there were no re-entrant HP transitions for both charged BTZ black hole or the charged dilaton black hole.
+The dilaton black hole has a significant impact on the thermodynamics of the charged black holes and their phase transitions.

+In this paper we focused on the thermodynamics of the charged dilaton black hole in the canonical ensemble and the grand canonical ensemble.
+We plotted $G$ vs $T$ graphs for uncharged versions of the black holes for $N =2/3, 6/7$ in Appendix A to understand if there are HP phase transitions for neutral dilaton black holes.
+They are in Fig.$\refb{gvstun23}$ and Fig$\refb{gvstun67}$.
+From observations of the figures, it is clear that $N=2/3$ case has HP transitions.
+It would be interesting to study other uncharged dilaton black holes in 2+1 dimensions to understand how the dilaton effects the HP phase transitions in 2+1 dimensions.

-Charged dilaton black hole has presented with interesting behavior as opposed to the charged BTZ black hole.
-In extending this work, it would be interesting how adding spin to these black hole will change the thermodynamical behavior.
-Hence it would be interesting to study the spinning dilaton black holes presented by Chan and Mann in \cite{Chan:1995wj}.
+In extending this work, it would be interesting to study how adding spin to these black holes will change the thermodynamical behavior.
+Hence, it would be interesting to study the spinning dilaton black holes presented by Chan and Mann in \cite{Chan:1995wj}.
+For the canonical ensemble, the angular momentum $J$ would be fixed in this case.